Strawberry Pancakes

 These fluffy, golden whole wheat pancakes are a symphony of textures and tastes, featuring juicy pieces of strawberries that burst with every bite.

-Ingredients Strawberry Pancakes
+Ingredients in Strawberry Pancakes

 1. In a bowl, mix flour, salt, and soda.